Middleware Architecture

 Why three layers matter for CTA

-API-led connectivity is not just a MuleSoft marketing term — it is an architectural principle.
-The three-layer approach enables: reusability (System APIs used by many Process APIs), agility (change Process APIs without touching backends), and governance (each layer has clear ownership).
-When the board asks “why MuleSoft?”, your answer should reference these architectural benefits, not product features.
+API-led connectivity is not just a MuleSoft marketing term.
+It is an architectural principle.
+Three layers enable reusability (System APIs used by many Process APIs), agility (change Process APIs without touching backends), and governance (each layer has clear ownership).
+When the board asks “why MuleSoft?”, reference these architectural benefits, not product features.

 MuleSoft Anypoint Components